andrewlwn77/mcp-headless-youtube-transcript/README.md

 # MCP Headless YouTube Transcript

-An MCP (Model Context Protocol) server that extracts YouTube video transcripts using the `headless-youtube-captions` library.
+An MCP (Model Context Protocol) server that extracts YouTube video transcripts, channel videos, and comments using the `headless-youtube-captions` library.

 ## Features

 - Extract transcripts from YouTube videos using video ID or full URL
+- Get videos from YouTube channels with pagination support
+- Search for videos within a specific channel
+- Retrieve comments from YouTube videos
 - Support for multiple languages
 - Automatic pagination for large transcripts (98k character chunks)
 - Clean text output optimized for LLM consumption